anarsoul/zxmit/README.md

 ZX Spectrum dot-command starts a TCP server that listens on port 6144.

-It accepts connection, receives the data with 32-byte header containing the filename, and saves it in the current directory.
+It accepts connection, receives the data in 1k blocks with 17-byte header and saves it in the current directory.

 Once you run the command, it will show IP address of server and port.
 You will need the address to specify it in the PC utility.